GRADUATION: Frequently Asked Questions - A Guide for Parents and Students

 Q. How do I get help?

 Answer: The most important support is the on-going instructional program in which each teacher is well informed about the requirements and performance tasks required and provides opportunities for students to master the skills and knowledge required.
-In addition, supplemental instructional services will be made available such as: 1) tutoring (inc. peers), 2) summer school sessions, 3) tutorial/office hours, 4) if needed, additional diagnostic testing to help identify skill/knowledge weaknesses, 5) short workshops before or after school designed to help with a particular requirement, 6) Adult Education courses, 7) lists of supplemental programs available outside the school (such as College of Marin, private learning centers, etc.).
+In addition, supplemental instructional services will be made available such as: 1) tutoring (inc. peers), 2) tutorial/office hours, 4) if needed, additional diagnostic testing to help identify skill/knowledge weaknesses, 5) online courses, 6) Adult Education courses, 7) lists of supplemental programs available outside the school (such as College of Marin, private learning centers, etc.).
 The options will vary among the district’s schools, so it is best to ask your student’s counselor.

 Q. If I transferred into the district must I meet all the requirements?

 Answer: Transfer students are required to meet the district’s requirements for graduation.
 However, there are procedures for evaluating work which has been accepted at your previous schools which may be accepted as an alternative to the district’s assessments.
 If you enter the Tamalpais High School District late in your senior year, without sufficient time to complete all the district’s requirements, you may elect to have coursework transferred back to your previous school so that a diploma can be awarded from there.
 Counselors can provide details of these options.

 Q. If I am in Special Education, ESL, or have a 504 plan, what accommodations/modifications can be made in these requirements?